thepowerfuldeez/llava_utils/README.md

 This repository presents one-file utils file that helps to access official LLaVA repository from any source, without the need to setup gradio demo and run http model worker.

+In addition, it provides correct image token number calculation, used for input prompt.

 ## Quick start

 ### Install required libraries